 Data

-Daily discharge series for 22 hydrological gauge stations of Russian Hydrometeorological network in the Yana and Indigirka river basins were analyzed.
-Most of the stations have hydrological data until 2014-2015, but two of them ceased operation in 2007 and one (Indigirka river at Vorontsovo) in 1996.
+Daily discharge series for 22 hydrological gauge stations of the Russian Hydrometeorological network in the Yana and Indigirka river basins were analyzed.
+Most of the stations have hydrological data until 2014-2015, but two of them ceased operation in 2007 and one (riv.
+Indigirka – Vorontsovo, ID 3871) in 1996.
 The median length of observations series is 62 years with minimum and maximum values reaching 36 and 80 years respectively (Table 1, Fig. 1).
-Ten out of 22 examined catchments have areas less than 10 000 km2, with five of them being less than 100 km2.
-Maximum catchment area is 305 000 km2 (riv.
-Indigirka – Vorontsovo).
-Average elevation above sea level of the examined catchments varies from 320 m (Khoptolooh stream – Verkhoyansk) to 1 410 m (riv.
-Suntar – riv.
-Sakhariniya mouth).
+Ten out of the 22 catchments examined here have areas less than 10 000 km2, with five of them being less than 100 km2.
+Maximum catchment area is 305 000 km2 (ID 3871).
+Average elevation above sea level of the examined catchments varies from 320 m (ID 3433) to 1 410 m (ID 3499).
 Thus, the study covers not only large, but also small and medium-sized rivers over a broad range of elevations and landscapes typical for the studied mountain region.

-We used daily discharge data for the entire observation period from 1936 up to and including 2014-2015, published in Hydrological Yearbooks (Hydrological Yearbooks, 1936-1980; State Water Cadastre, 1981-2007) and available for the period 2008-2015 on the website of the Automated Information Data System for State Monitoring of Water Bodies (AIS SMWB) (URL: https://gmvo.skniivh.ru, reference date: 01.03.2018).

-Monthly and annual flow (mm) and spring freshet start dates (counting days from the beginning of the year) were analyzed here.
+We used the values of monthly and annual flow (mm) and spring freshet start dates (counting days from the beginning of the year) used in the analysis were estimated based on daily discharge data for the entire observation period from 1936 up to and including 2014-2015.
 There are different ways to determine a freshet start date.
 For example, Lesack et al. (2013) defined the initiation of freshet discharge based on a threshold value of 3% increase in discharge per day.
 In this study where non-freezing and freezing rivers were investigated, a different approach was considered to be more appropriate.
 A day was defined as a freshet flood start date if its discharge reached or exceeded 20% of the average discharge value in the studied year.
 All the streamflow series were visually checked for the adequacy of this assumption.
-In some cases when daily discharge data was not available, monthly values of flow were adopted from State Water Cadastre (1979, 1987).